...

 4. Increased Storage: Each partition may require additional storage resources, which can cause costs to climb.

 Partitioning in SQL Server relies on several key components and concepts that join forces to divide and deftly manage data.
 Understanding these elements is essential for effectively implementing and utilizing partitioning strategies.
-The partition function, partition scheme, and partitioning column constitute the basic building blocks that define data distribution and physical storage locations across partitions.
+The partition function, partition scheme, and partitioning column are the basic building blocks that define data distribution and physical storage locations across partitions.
 Each of these components plays a specific part in ensuring that data is logically and efficiently organized.
 Ultimately, the combined effort results in data that’s easier to manage, query, and maintain within the database.

-Partition function serves as a database object that outlines how the values of partitioning columns in individual tables or index rows apply to logical partitions.
+• Partition function serves as a database object that outlines how the values of partitioning columns in individual tables or index rows apply to logical partitions.
 It specifies the partitions for the table or index, along with their respective boundaries.

 Partition function RANGE TYPE: (either LEFT or RIGHT) indicates how the boundary values of the partition function will be placed into the resulting partitions.

-Partition scheme links logical partitions to physical filegroups.
+• Partition scheme links logical partitions to physical filegroups.
 Each partition can be assigned to a distinct filegroup or all partitions can be allocated to a single filegroup.

 A filegroup comprises one or more data files distributable across multiple disks.
-Filegroups are versatile—they can be configured as read-only, and backed up/restored on an individual basis.
+Filegroups are versatile — they can be configured as read-only and backed up/restored on an individual basis.

 Table Partitioning in SQL Server—Step by Step